Cedar Bluff (421 Park 40 North Blvd., Knoxville, TN 37923 | 865.693.1570)

 Upon request, a subject liaison librarians will travel to the off-campus sites to provide face-to-face classroom instruction.
 Contents of presentations (i. e.
 PPT slideshows and handouts) can be posted online via the online library subject guides or via Blackboard.

 Online access to guides created by librarian subject liaisons are available on the library website.

-The library at the Tampa site has seating for 10 students with room for more.
+The library at the Tampa campus has seating for 10 students with room for more.
 The physical collection includes 650 print books with room for ~3500.
 The Tampa site includes a computer lab with 30 desktop computers located directly across from the library.
-The Tampa site library has 15 Lenovo laptops for students and faculty to check out.
+The Tampa campus library has 15 Lenovo laptops for students and faculty to check out.
 The students and faculty at the Tampa site have access to all of the digital resources other sites have as listed above in the digital library collections.
 The Carnegie Vincent and Reed Health Sciences Libraries Tampa has a full time Health Sciences Librarian and Library Systems Coordinator.